TejodhayBonam/VRWanderWorld/README.md

 ## License

-Stroll & Groove is a project licensed under the MIT License.
+VRWanderWorld is a project licensed under the MIT License.

 ## Acknowledgements

-Stroll & Groove was inspired by the popular 'Drive & Listen' project, which allowed users to explore the world from the comfort of their homes. 🚶🎶
+VRWanderWorld was inspired by the popular 'Drive & Listen' project, which allowed users to explore the world from the comfort of their homes. 🚶🎶

 ## Show Your Support 🤝